gracelang/language/website/tutorial/variables/while.md

 the condition were `false`), or would execute forever (if it were `true`).
 Using braces means that the while loop gets a block of code, rather than a simple Boolean value, and can _re-evaluate_ that block on each iteration.
-Don't worry if you didn't quite follow that explanation: just remember to use blocks for your conditions.
+Don't worry if you didn't quite follow that explanation: just remember to enclose your conditions in `{` braces `}`.

 Below is an example of a while loop that prints out numbers less than 30, counting by threes.
 Feel free to explore it and change it to see the result.